leannetworking/k8s-netperf/README.md

 Once the PODs are running simply run: `perl runNetPerfTest.pl` Within the program simple `kubectl` commands are executed and the output is parsed.
 I know this is a very poor approach, yet it is so simple everyone can understand what is going on.
-The row output of the cmd commands will be printed to `STDERR`, so in case you only want to see the measurement results just run `perl runNetPerfTest.pl 2>>log.txt`.
+The raw output of the cmd commands will be printed to `STDERR`, so in case you only want to see the measurement results just run `perl runNetPerfTest.pl 2>>log.txt`.

 The following scenarios are measured: